Sitaram0104/learning-website-assignment/README.txt

 This clones the repo

-2. cd into the new folder
+2. cd into the new folder and open the folder in visual studio code

 cd learning-website-assignment
+code .

 and type